MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/download-attachment.md

 # Download Attachment

-The **Download Attachment** activity is used in a runbook to download an attachment from a Microsoft SharePoint list item.
+In this article, you'll learn about the **Download Attachment** activity that is used in a runbook to download an attachment from a Microsoft SharePoint list item.

 The following tables list the required properties and Published Data for this activity.

-## Download Attachment Required Properties
+## Download Attachment Required properties

 | **Element**   | **Description**   | **Valid values**   |
 |:---|:---|:---|